 That means that we have more than 20,000 individual apps that we monitor in New Relic at any one time.
 When a performance alert comes in, it’s tied to a certain customer and view.
 My entire team is dedicated to making sure we’re delivering the best experience for every customer.

-New Relic: As an eight-time Stevie® Award winner for customer experience, what advice would you give other New Relic customers on which key performance indicators (KPIs) are most important to monitor and track?
+New Relic: As a multi-year Stevie® Award winner for customer experience, what advice would you give other New Relic customers on which key performance indicators (KPIs) are most important to monitor and track?

 James: When you have everything instrumented, there are many KPIs that you can track.
 And while we do have performance thresholds set up on many different metrics, there is one KPI that we consider to be our golden signal: Apdex.